Farm & Food Study Scholarship

 Awards will be determined by an AMI committee.
 AMI will distribute awards taking into account demonstration of need, the impact of funds, and the total number of applicants.

 AMI recognizes that award amounts may determine an accepted Fellow’s ability to participate.
 Therefore, an accepted applicant can wait to confirm participation in the Fellowship until they receive notification of the scholarship award amount.
 Typically, awards will be distributed to Fellows in two installments, one at the start of the Fellowship and one at the mid-way point.
 A mid-Fellowship review will determine a Fellow’s ability to continue participating in the Fellowship.
 In the event that AMI determines a Fellow not fit to continue, they would not be eligible to receive the second installment of their scholarship.
-The remainder of their award would then be added to the emergency fund.
 Fellows who choose to leave the Fellowship will not be eligible to receive the remainder of their award.
-In such cases, the unclaimed funding will also be added to the emergency fund or future scholarships.

 Demonstration of Need / Reporting